Promoting and protecting press freedom in Zimbabwe

 Your contact person

-"For us, social responsibility also means providing support where free reporting is under threat.
-Reporters Without Borders gives journalists a voice - we support this commitment as part of our Christmas campaign."</p
+“For us, social responsibility also means providing support where freedom of the press is under threat.
+Reporters Without Borders gives journalists a voice – and we are supporting this cause as part of our Christmas campaign.”

 Stephanie Kickert